Lucky Drawing with Susan Shie. Class information.

 So I ask you to come to this class, if you’re ready to really fall in love deeply with expressing yourself through making drawings.
 It's all about curiosity, passion, practice and learning to really see things.
 And then, to express them in your own personal way, however your art wants to come out!

-If you are hungry to improve your art skills, to the point where you are able to feel unlimited in what you choose to make art about, or you need a group structure to make yourself find drawing time, or you want to be part of a very active, feisty group of artists making drawings together from all over the country and even farther away, then sign up.
+If you are hungry to improve your art skills, to the point where you are able to feel unlimited in what you choose to make art about, or you need a group structure to make yourself find drawing time, or you want to be part of a very active, feisty group of women artists making drawings together from all over the country and even farther away, then sign up.
 This class won't have step-by-step art-rules instruction.
 It will have passion and encouragement!

 Spring Rituals. ©Susan Shie 2016